samkenxstream/SAMkenxgrafana-agent/NOTES.md

 - I think I sent a bad message type to my output (single metric vs array), and I got no feedback what was wrong, just that no metrics were flowing there.

+- exchange.Metric has no way to add or change a label without copying whole metric.
+This makes it a little annoying to do simple relabeling.
+I see an attempt to make everything immutable, but I worry about the memory allocations for every step of the way.